liferay-design/liferay.design/src/markdown/handbook/tools/jira/issues/story.md

 ## What is a Story?

-Atlassian defines astory as an informal, general explanation of a software feature written from the perspective of the end user.
+Atlassian defines a story as an informal, general explanation of a software feature written from the perspective of the end-user.
 Its purpose is to articulate how a software feature will provide value to the customer.

-User stories could be simply oftware system requirements.
+User stories could be simply software system requirements.
 But they're not.

-A key component of agile software development is putting people first, and a user story puts end users at the center of the conversation.
+A key component of agile software development is putting people first, and a user story puts end-users at the center of the conversation.
 These stories use non-technical language to provide context for the development team and their efforts.
 After reading a user story, the team knows why they are building, what they're building, and what value it creates.

 User stories are one of the core components of an agile program.
 They help provide a user-focused framework for daily work — which drives collaboration, creativity, and a better product overall.